Create an object of class "grouped.data" from a

 # Recombine grouped data and coerce the result appropriately:

-# S3 method for grouped.data
+# S3 method for class 'grouped.data'

 as.data.frame(x,...)

-# S4 method for grouped.data.frame
+# S4 method for class 'grouped.data.frame'

 as.data.set(x,row.names=NULL,...)

-# S4 method for grouped.data.set
+# S4 method for class 'grouped.data.set'

 as.data.set(x,row.names=NULL,...)